frabits/frabit/README.md

 ## What is Frabit?

 Why named "Frabit"?
 It's consist of the first letter of "Fly" that mean speed and "rabbit" remove repeated letter 'b'.
-Crafty rabbit will ready three Caves.
+Crafty rabbit will ready three caves.

 Frabit is a comprehensive platform for database and can be  used by the Developers and DBAs.
 The Frabit family consists of these components: